 So for exercising their First Amendment rights, they were denied them.

-As Scott Walker's first campaign for governor got underway in 2010, the Milwaukee District Attorney, John Chisholm, CHISHOLM, opened the initial John Doe investigation under a proviso of the law that allows officials to keep their targets secret and to compel the targets to shut up.
+As Scott Walker's first campaign for governor got underway in 2010, the Milwaukee District Attorney John Chisholm, C-H-I-S-H-O-L-M, opened the initial John Doe investigation under a proviso of the law that allows officials to keep their targets secret and to compel the targets to shut up.

 John Chisholm, the DA, a partisan Democrat, his wife was a shop steward for a teachers' union, and she was miffed.

-Scott Walker was elected and began to implement his reforms of corrupt union activities in Wisconsin, and his wife, Chisholm's wife, literally had a cow, went berserk.
+Scott Walker was elected and began to implement his reforms of corrupt union activities in Wisconsin.

-So Chisholm investigated Every thing possible related to Walker for two years and didn't ever lay a glove on him.
+So Chisholm investigated everything possible related to Walker for two years and didn't ever lay a glove on him.

-This everybody knows that's followed this.
+Everybody knows that's followed this.

-They tried, they threw the kitchen sink at Walker, and nothing stuck.
+They tried, they threw the kitchen sink at Walker and nothing stuck.

-So in the run-up to Walker's re-election campaign, you know, the first thing they tried was a recall election.
+So in the run-up to Walker's re-election campaign, you know, the first thing they tried was a recall election, and they fired everything at him then, and they were going after his supporters then.

 And that's when they went and got a judge to join this corrupt effort.